OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2017-05-07-getting-places-with-arch-linux.md

 ![Arch Linux Banner](/public/images/posts/arch_linux_banner.png)

+**NB**: This blog article it out of date, if you want to install Arch Linux using LVM on LUKS you should take a look [here]([https://wiki.archlinux.org/](https://gist.github.com/OdinsPlasmaRifle/e16700b83624ff44316f87d9cdbb5c94)).

 ## A New Dawn

 Not so long ago, as a part of my on-going attempt to improve my understanding of Linux, I decided to install